• Free Shipping on Orders $50+

 There’s no right time to stop breastfeeding your baby.
 It’s totally up to you and what you feel comfortable with.
 Some cultures even nurse their little ones through the toddler years!

 To get a good idea of when to stop breastfeeding, follow The American Academy of Pediatrics (AAP) guidelines.
-They recommend exclusively breastfeeding for at least the first six months of your baby’s life and continuing until their first birthday or beyond.
+They recommend exclusively breastfeeding for at least the first six months of your baby’s life and continuing until their second birthday or beyond.

 (We understand this is not always possible.
-But if you can make it happen, go for it!)
+But if you can make it happen, go for it!

 Once your baby is introduced to solids around the six-month mark, the volume of your breast milk changes.
 Your baby will nurse less because they’ll be getting full on food instead of your milk, and your body will adjust.